near/near-api-rs/README.md

-# near-rs
+# near-api
-The near-rs is a simple Rust library that helps developers interact easily with the NEAR blockchain.
+The near-api is a simple Rust library that helps developers interact easily with the NEAR blockchain.
 The library was highly inspired by the API of the [near-cli-rs](https://github.com/near/near-cli-rs) library.
 The library extensively utilizes builder patterns, this way we guide the users through the user flow, preventing most of the errors and focusing on each step.

 Currently, the library provides:
 * Account management